 We discussed with the dentist how information to deliver safe care and treatment was handled and recorded.
-We looked at dental care records with clinicians to confirm our findings and observed that individual records were typed and managed in a way that kept patients safe.
+We looked at dental care records with clinicians to confirm our findings and observed that individual records were hand written and managed in a way that kept patients safe.
 Dental care records we saw were complete, legible, were kept securely and complied with General Data Protection Regulation requirements.

-Patients updated their medical histories at each visit on an electronic tablet and they were then uploaded into the dental care records and were checked by the dentist.
+Staff told us patients updated their medical histories at each visit and they were checked by the dentist.
+Dental care records we saw did not always reflect this.